 Laura also has experience of Police applications, including Sexual Harm Prevention Orders, Football Banning orders and POCA hearings.
 She is instructed by both the police and relevant agencies, including HMRC for POCA applications.

-Laura accepts both prosecution and defence work.
+Laura is a CPS Grade 2 prosecutor.
+She accepts both prosecution and defence work.
 She has prosecuted for the Crown Prosecution Service in London and across the South Eastern Circuit.
 Laura accepts instructions to appear as a court-appointed advocate.

 Recent defence cases include: